 Have a supply of nutritious snacks and water bottles to keep them comfortable.

 8 .
-Sing songs
+Sing it loud and proud

 It doesn’t matter what, but singing will keep an atmosphere from going sour more than just about anything else.